Networks and opportunities

 Strategic Research Areas

-Lund University has 11 strategic research areas (SRAs), whose activities span virtually all faculties and are often interdisciplinary.
+Lund University is involved in 12 strategic research areas (SRAs), whose activities span virtually all faculties and are often interdisciplinary.

 MAX IV and ESS